Wilfred/trifle/README.md

 closer to gardening than engineering).

 Baobab is inspired by Common Lisp, Scheme and Clojure.
-It will include a npm style package manager, and everything, even the standard library, will just be a package.
+It will include a npm style package manager (equivalent to Python's virtualenv being included by default), and everything, even the standard library, will just be a package.
 The languages aims to be maximally hackable, focusing the full gamut of macros (unhygenic and macros) and excellent interactive development (SLIME style with pervasive docstrings).
+Names are chosen to be self-documenting and clear to users of other scripting languages.

 A new programming language should really have a good answer to 'how do I run it in the browser?', 'how do I scale it to multiple cores?' and